bobbicodes/bob/README.md

         die("tcsetattr");
     }

 We have also disabled Ctrl-C, Ctrl-Z, Ctrl-S, Ctrl-Q, and Ctrl-V so those system signals will not interfere with our program.
-But don't worry, we stored the original settings so that it can put it back to normal on exit.
+But don't worry, we stored the original settings so that we can put them back when we're done.

 ## Define input keys...